neuromore/Doc/neuromoreStudio/Tutorial_GettingStarted.md

 **In short, neuromore is a bio-data acquisition, processing and visualization software, all in one.**

 In general, neuromore allows users to connect to sensors such as EEG, Heart rate monitors, etc and read their incoming data in real time.
 Neuromore then parses this information through a data processing system designed by the user.
-Finally, the output of this system is connected to outputs such as  vizualization windows, external tiggers, etc.
+Finally, the output of this system is connected to outputs such as  visualization windows, external triggers, etc.

 #Vocabulary
-Some definitions that might come in handy for the remainder fo ths document and forum discussions about neuromore.
+Some definitions that might come in handy for the remainder of this document and forum discussions about neuromore.

 #####Classifier
 We call classifiers the complete system from data acquisition to outputs.
 The name classifier comes from the machine learning lingo where classifiers are algorithms that take in data and assign that date a most probable label or class.
 While neuromore can be used to create many systems that are not classifiers, conceptually, they are one of the most useful systems that neuromore aims to create.